Hirlam/Trac2Markdown.jl/docs/src/DrHook.md

 This sets the Fortran-variable **LHOOK** to **.TRUE.**.

-By default all usual Unix-signals are caught (like SIGFPE=8, SIGSEGV=11, etc.).
+By default all usual Unix-signals are caught (like SIGFPE# 8, SIGSEGV11, etc.).
 Occasionally, during development, some of them can be turned off, e.g. SIGFPE:

 ```bash